marcopelosi/starter-academic/content/authors/admin/index.md

 I am an Economist at the Bank of Italy and a PhD Candidate in Finance at the London School of Economics and Political Science (LSE).

 I work in the DG Economics, Statistics, and Research.
-I am interested in Corporate and Household Finance.
+I am interested in Fintech, Financial Intermediation, Household and Corporate Finance.

+I am on the 2021-2022 job market and will be available for interviews during the EEA and ASSA meetings.

-You can find my CV [here](files/CV_Jan2021.pdf).
+You can find my academic CV [here](files/CV_Long_Nov2021.pdf) (or a shorter version [here](files/CV_Long_Nov2021.pdf)).